Chymyst/chymyst-core/docs/chymyst-quick.md

 computed result = 10000
 ```

-New async processes and async values can be defined anywhere in the code,
+New reactions and molecules can be defined anywhere in the code,
-for instance, within a function scope or within the scope of an async process.
+for instance, within a function scope or within the local scope of another reaction's body.

 ## Example: Asynchronous counter